Health Information Technology

 Advances in health information technology are contributing critically to the nation’s push for a less costly, higher quality health care system.
 To fulfill that promise more completely, federal law is spurring eligible health care providers that receive reimbursement under Medicare or Medicaid to adopt and meaningfully use modern, electronic health-record information systems.
 Starting in 2011, eligible providers are receiving higher reimbursement payments as an incentive to embrace meaningful data system improvements.
 But within a few years, Medicare providers will face penalties for not doing so.

-For more than a decade, JSI has been dedicated to helping federal and state agencies, foundations, hospitals, community organizations and private health care practices evaluate, monitor and implement cutting-edge health information technologies.
-The mandate of federal law to accelerate the introduction of those technologies across the health care landscape has intensified JSI’s commitment to provide related technical expertise.
+For more than a decade, JSI has been dedicated to helping federal and state agencies, foundations, hospitals, community organizations, and private health care practices evaluate, monitor and implement cutting-edge health information technologies.
+The mandate of federal law to accelerate the introduction of those technologies across the health care landscape has intensified JSI’s commitment to providing related technical expertise.